simon-ritchie/apysc/docs_src/source/animation_event.md

 ## Generic type annotation

 The `AnimationEvent` class can set a generic type annotation.
-If you set a generic type annotation, then the animation target property type (e.g., `DisplayObject`) will change to it.
+If you set a generic type annotation, then the animation target property type (e.g., `DisplayObject`) changes.

-The following example will set a `Rectangle` generic type annotation to the `AnimationEvent` and get the benefit of type checking libraries (such as the `mypy` or `Pylance`).
+The following example sets a `Rectangle` generic type annotation to the `AnimationEvent` and benefits from type checking libraries (such as the `mypy` or `Pylance`).

 ```py
 # runnable